 - A key.pem file with server private key.

 You can have a certificate for each manager, with a common SAN.
-As an example, on a three node cluster you can have:
+For example, on a three-node cluster, you can have:

 - node1.company.example.org with SAN ucp.company.org